Vicente Rodríguez: Brighton & Hove Albion

 On 2 September 2011, Vicente signed a one-year deal with Football League Championship side Brighton & Hove Albion.
-He made his official debut on the 21st, in a 1–2 home loss against Liverpool for the season's Football League Cup, winning a penalty which resulted in the Ashley Barnes goal.
+He made his official debut on the 21st, in a 1–2 home loss against Liverpool in the third round of Football League Cup, winning a penalty which resulted in the Ashley Barnes goal.

-Vicente scored his first goal for the club in a 3–1 away defeat to Ipswich Town on 1 October 2011.
+Vicente scored his first goal for the club in a 3–1 defeat away to Ipswich Town on 1 October 2011.
 However, he was afflicted by injury soon after, and was out for over three months; he returned on 4 February 2012 to provide the assist for Will Buckley in the 1–0 victory over Leicester City.
 The following weekend, also from the bench, he set up two goals in a 2–1 win against Leeds United at Elland Road.

 On 10 March 2012, Brighton beat Portsmouth 2–0 at home, with Vicente scoring a brace – including one from a low free kick – lifting his team into the play-off places and stretching their unbeaten run to 12 games.
-In May 2013, after only 13 appearances during the season, he was released alongside Gary Dicker and Marcos Painter; following his departure he described his former boss, Gustavo Poyet, as "the worst person I've come across in football", "selfish" and "egocentric".
+In May 2013, after only 13 appearances during the season, he was released alongside Gary Dicker and Marcos Painter; following his departure, he described his former boss Gus Poyet as "the worst person I've come across in football", "selfish" and "egocentric".

 On 17 April 2014, Vicente announced his retirement from football.
-In January 2016, he returned to work with Valencia as a member of the technical staff.
+He returned to work with Valencia as a member of the technical staff from 2016 to 2018, before coming back once again to take on ambassadorial duties with the club in January 2023.

 International career

-Vicente made his debut for Spain in a friendly against France on 28 March 2001, replacing Pedro Munitis in the 72nd minute of a 2–1 win at the Mestalla.
+Vicente made his debut for Spain in a friendly against France on 28 March 2001, replacing Pedro Munitis in the 72nd minute of a 2–1 win at Mestalla.
 He was overlooked for the 2002 FIFA World Cup, co-hosted by South Korea and Japan.

-Vicente appeared in his first major tournament at the UEFA Euro 2004 in Portugal, playing three complete group-stage matches.
-Constant injuries would mean he would also fail to make the final cut for the 2006 World Cup, Euro 2008 and the 2010 World Cup.
+Vicente appeared in his only international tournament at UEFA Euro 2004 in Portugal, playing three complete group-stage matches.